teal-finance/incorruptible/README.md

 Then, the whole data bytes are encrypted with AES-GCM 128 bits.
 This adds 16 bytes of header, including the authentication.

-Finally, the ciphertext is Base91 encoded, adding some more bytes.
+Finally, the cipher-text is Base91 encoded, adding some more bytes.

-In the end, an "incorruptible" of 3 bytes (the minimum) becomes a Base91 of 22 bytes.
+In the end, an "incorruptible" of 3 bytes (the minimum) becomes a Base91 of 24 bytes.

 ## 🚫 Limitations